FriedGlue/LittleRamPantries/README.md

 2. **Limited Information Accessibility:** Information about the LRP program, including directions to individual pantries, is scattered, making it challenging for students to access relevant details.

-3. **No stock analysis** Researches and volunteers have no way to analyze the current stock levels of the pantries around campus, making it difficult to know when to restock the pantries.
+3. **No stock analysis:** Researchers and volunteers have no way to analyze the current stock levels of the pantries around campus, making it difficult to know when to restock the pantries.

 ## Solution